Coordinate Measuring Machines (CMM) Information

 Design Tip: Probes with detachable stylus modules are a good investment, allowing users to implement a stylus rack that acts as a tool changer.
 This makes switching between styli for different measuring tasks much easier.

 - Line lasers provide the fastest way to inspect non-linear surfaces and contours.
-The accuracies range from + 0.001" to 0.00025".
+The accuracy ranges from +0.001 in. to 0.00025 in.
 These devices are popular for reverse engineering.